Top 10 productivity hacks for women over 50

 10. Celebrate Small Wins with These Productivity Tips for Women Over 50

-A reverse to-do list.
-Every time I finish something—no matter how small—I write it down.
+I keep a reverse to-do list — every time I finish something, no matter how tiny, I write it down.

 • Replied to a difficult email?